our people

 Emrys is a proud autistic trans man who is neurodivergent and living, working and thriving on unceded Kaurna land.
 The lived experience sector has been an area of passion for him since before he knew that it had a name.

-He has been an involved community member with LELAN for years and is now a Peer Project Worker for the LEDGE project.
-Prior to this he worked as a Peer Educator teaching in the Certificate IV in Mental Health, as a Community Peer Worker, and as a provider of Peer Supervision.
-Emrys also sits on the Mental Health Coalition SA’s LEWP (Lived Experience Workforce Program) reference group and the State Autism Strategy Committee.
+He has been an involved community member with LELAN for years and is now a Peer Training Coordinator after completing his role as Peer Project Worker for LELAN’s LEDGE project.
+Prior to this he worked as a Peer Educator teaching in the Certificate IV in Mental Health Peer Work, as a Community Peer Worker, and as a provider of Peer Supervision.

 Emrys is passionate about neurodiversity affirming practice and destigmatising being neurodivergent.
 As someone who spent most of their life not knowing he was Autistic he still experienced significant harm based on his autism traits.